-Illusions of all time (Middle Cycle)
+Illusions of all times (Middle Cycle)

 How is fantasy constructed in cinema?
 Where is the magic of images?
-3rd and 4th grade boys and girls have the opportunity to take part in creating cinema calls in the room and to enjoy a screening of short films full of magic.
+3rd and 4th grade boys and girls have the opportunity to take part in creating cinema tricks in the room and to enjoy a screening of short films full of magic.
 We approach the origins of special effects and discover the relationship between cinema and science.

 Cinema and childhood: La petite vendeuse de Soleil (Upper Cycle – 1st cycle of ESO)

 We identify the codes of fiction and non-fiction.
 We discuss the European perspective on postcolonial Africa, the value of tales and fables in world cultures, and the representation of girls in cinema.